irenedecesare/Fintech_project/README.md

 ## 📊 Streamlit Dashboard

-The main application provides a user-friendly web interface to run the complete analytics pipeline with real-time monitoring and interactive visualizations.
+The main application provides a user-friendly web interface to run the complete analytics pipeline.
+Press each botton in sequence to:
+1) Download data
+2) Perform SQL queries on downloaded data, and calculate metrics
+3) Generate visualizations

+The application also allow the user to real-time monitor and play with interactive visualizations (only after the second button is activated).

 ### Running the Dashboard
 ```bash